-And last but not least are the awesome people at Index, Zeyad Nabulsi and Aleksandar Stjepanovic who are really hardcode gamers and game design critics, kudus to Anas Almadani too for making all of this work.
+And last but not least are the awesome people at Index, Zeyad Nabulsi and Aleksandar Stjepanovic.
+They are really hardcode gamers and game design critics, kudus to Anas Almadani too for making all of this work.

 All go crazy now

-I was really impressed by the indie games the guys have brought this year, I couldn’t get a photo with really noticeable awesome people like Pawel Gajda, Astrid Mie Refstrup, Anas Almadani, Fatima, Abdulla Alfarsi, Raad, Mohammed and lot more, my apologies if I forgot your name here.
+I was really impressed by the indie games the guys have brought this year.
+I couldn’t get a photo with really noticeable awesome people.
+For example, Pawel Gajda, Astrid Mie Refstrup, Anas Almadani, Fatima, Abdulla Alfarsi, Raad, Mohammed, and a lot more.
+My apologies if I forgot your name here.

 Here are some screenshots of some of the titles that I managed to take a photo of, and the winners: